Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 ## Design patterns and best practices

-This document outlines guidelines for best practices and design patterns in the writing and development of Jetpack Compose APIs as part of the Kotlin maps SDK toolkit.
+This document outlines guidelines for best practices and design patterns in the writing and development of Jetpack Compose APIs as part of the ArcGIS Maps SDK for Kotlin toolkit.

 ## Naming conventions